-and discrimination based on any form or shape and that Fateh would help Jews anywhere if they faced persecution at the hands of racists.
-Abu Iyad said that he would be willing to give these Jews arms and fight with them.3 Such a statement was not just a fantastic propaganda claim; it was put into effect a few weeks later when Fateh students protected Jewish Professor Eli Loebel in Frankfurt, Germany, from molestation and attempted murder at the hands of Zionist German thugs last July.
-Fateh protected Jewish members of "Matz Pen" in Germany after their lives were threatened in the same incident.
+Such a statement was not just a fantastic propaganda claim, it was put into effect a few weeks later when Fatch students protected Jewish professor Eli Loebel in Frankfort, Germany, from molestation and attempted murder at the hands of Zionist German thugs last July.
+Fatch protected Jewish members of Matzpen [the Israeli Socialist Organization] in Germany after their lives were threatened in the same incident.